 The name Terrigal is said to mean “uncertain”.
 Possibly "a place of, or where one can find wild figs" (if based on the Aboriginal word "Tarriga"), or "a place of little birds" (if based on the Aboriginal word "Tarragal").
 Many different spellings of Terrigal appear on maps over the years.

-The original inhabitants were the Awabakal or Guringgai Aborigines.
+The original inhabitants were the Awabakal or Guringgai Indigenous Australians.